Alok-Sharma/BargeTracker/README.markdown

 # Barge Tracker #

+**Note**: You can download the apk from the 'Downloads' folder inside the project.
+I was not able to upload it to the Downloads section due to some problems with the Git uploader.

 **Note**: The Demo app does not try to ping the server.
 Values are hard-coded currently.
 The code for pinging and retrieving is commented out in 'FetchParse.java'.
 If server is up, then un-comment that portion, comment out the hard-coded values and all should work fine.

 **This Android application was developed as part of the course project for "Software Development for portable devices".**